falkr/ttm4175/pages/supermark/writing.md

 The Markdown chunks of the document should follow [Pandoc's Markdown syntax](https://pandoc.org/MANUAL.html#pandocs-markdown).
 They are useful to markup paragraphs of text, headers, links and lists.

-## YAML Chunks

-YAML elements start and stop with a delimiter `---`.
-The content must be [valid YAML syntax](https://yaml.org).
-Ths is easiest when copying existing examples.

 ## HTML Chunks